ruizdurazo/ruizdurazo/notes/hello-universe/index.md

 Well, again, because writing can be like thinking.
 You don’t start out by knowing what you’re going to think.
 You just think.
 About anything; everything.
 The ideas will follow.

 Similarly, you can start writing without knowing exactly what you'll end up writing.
 And funny enough, most of what you end up writing will only come to you because you were writing.
-And _that’s_ why you write!
-Revelation, it seems, lives in writing; in _making_.
+So _that’s why you write!_ Revelation, it seems, lives in writing; in creating; in making.

 It's work, but it works.
 I believe it holds true if you’re 1) trying to figure something out, and 2) are going to show it to others.
 Otherwise, it might not work.
 You might fail to be open to learning and changing your opinions, and fall in the trap of nitpicking based on your preconceived notions and ideas.
 [Beware](https://waitbutwhy.com/2019/09/thinking-ladder.html).
-Nothing interesting will happen then. ⚠️
+Nothing interesting will happen then. ❗

 ## Build

-Back at the blast site, the challenge remains — _what to build_.
+But the challenge remains — _what to build_.

 Creativity and curiosity will make sure you have no shortage of ideas.
 And some of them might be good, some of them might be great.
 But another great way of preventing interesting work from happening is never finishing: